About the program

 To achieve this aim, PROV is updating and improving our entire digital archiving environment.
 This means replacing the digital archive where we store permanent digital records, as well as the various systems that we use to efficiently accession, preserve and provide access to the digital and hardcopy records in our collection.

 In the long run, this program will mean faster digital ingest, greater user management capability and security, and easier record requests.

 In the short term, while all projects are underway you may notice that we won’t be able to maintain the same level of service in regards to new records transfer and appraisal projects.
 However, priority will be given to those projects already booked in.

 Overview of the program

-Program work began in 2017 and is expected to be completed by late 2019.
+Program work began in 2017 and is expected to be completed by early 2020.
 The Program is made up of many separate projects, outlined below.

 |Project name||Project description||Status|